HomeMy WebLinkAboutTransmittal - 4/17/2024ERIN MENDENHALL

 to schedule an item for a briefing after receiving an informational transmittal.

-Currently t his project is at the stage where the first period of draft code changes is nearly
+Currently this project is at the stage where the first period of draft code changes is nearly

 finished.
 The first draft of the proposal will be used to discuss the changes with the community,